mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 # iRODS training (2 hours)
 ## Connect to iRODS (10 minutes)
 Goal: We will see how to connect to an iRODS instance and will have a look at the environment.
-Login to your Lisa account (sdemo_\<XXX> accounts).
+Login to Lisa with your **sdemo\<XXX>** accounts.

 ```
-ssh sdemo_<XXX>@lisa.surfsara.nl
+ssh sdemo003@lisa.surfsara.nl
 ```

 Then load the icommands module on Lisa.
-This module provides the commandline tool s with which you can connect to iRODS, send data to and download from iRODS etc.
+This module provides the commandline tools with which you can connect to iRODS.

 ```